annotation/text-fabric/docs/Api/Apps.md

-                modules | list | combines with locations to search paths for tf features localDir | directory name | temporary directory for writing and reading options | tuple | names of extra options for seaerching and displaying query results condenseType | string | the default container type to which query results may be condensed PROVENANCE | dict | corpus specific provenance metadata: name and DOI
+                modules | list | combines with locations to search paths for tf features localDir | directory name | temporary directory for writing and reading options | tuple | names of extra options for seaerching and displaying query results PROVENANCE | dict | corpus specific provenance metadata: name and DOI

 ## The generic part of apps